tinystarship/home-audio-api/readme.md

 That should do it!

 # Endpoint URLs
-*Where 0.0.0.0 is the ip address of your raspberry pi
+*Where 0.0.0.0 is the IP address of your Raspberry Pi *

 Instructions:
 http://0.0.0.0/